 Your brain and central nervous system

-The central nervous system comprises the brain and spinal cord.
-The spinal cord, made of soft tissue and surrounded by bones (vertebrae), extends downward from the base of your brain and is made up of nerve cells and groups of nerves called tracts, which go to different parts of your body.
+The central nervous system includes the brain and spinal cord.
+The spinal cord is made of soft tissue and is surrounded by bones called vertebrae.
+It extends down from the base of the brain and contains nerve cells and groups of nerves called tracts.
+The tracts go to different parts of your body.

 The lower end of your spinal cord stops a little above your waist in the region called the conus medullaris.
 Below this region is a group of nerve roots called the cauda equina.

-Tracts in your spinal cord carry messages between the brain and the rest of the body.
-Motor tracts carry signals from the brain to control muscle movement.
-Sensory tracts carry signals from body parts to the brain relating to heat, cold, pressure, pain and the position of your limbs.
+Tracts in your spinal cord carry messages between your brain and the rest of your body.
+Motor tracts carry signals from your brain to control muscle movement.
+Sensory tracts carry signals from body parts to your brain relating to heat, cold, pressure, pain, and the position of your arms and legs.

 Damage to nerve fibers

-Whether the cause is traumatic or nontraumatic, the damage affects the nerve fibers passing through the injured area and may impair part or all of your corresponding muscles and nerves below the injury site.
+Whether the cause is traumatic or nontraumatic, spinal cord damage affects the nerve fibers passing through the injured area.
+This can impair part of or all the muscles and nerves below the injury site.

-A chest (thoracic) or lower back (lumbar) injury can affect your torso, legs, bowel and bladder control, and sexual function.
-In addition, a neck (cervical) injury affects movements of your arms and, possibly, your ability to breathe.
+An injury to the chest or lower back can affect the trunk, legs, bowel, bladder and sexual function.
+A neck injury affects the same areas plus movements of the arms and possibly the ability to breathe.

 The most common causes of spinal cord injuries in the United States are:

 - Motor vehicle accidents.
-Auto and motorcycle accidents are the leading cause of spinal cord injuries, accounting for more than 35 percent of new spinal cord injuries each year.
+Auto and motorcycle accidents are the leading cause of spinal cord injuries.
+They account for almost half of new spinal cord injuries each year.